Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: Connection to real interpolation

-Besov spaces (or fractional order Sobolev spaces) on the Wiener space were studied by various authors, see for example \cite{Hirsch:99} and \cite{Watanabe:93}.
-In this section we relate our approach to those classical Gaussian Besov spaces obtained by the real interpolation method.
-There are different ways to introduce fractional smoothness.
-One basic way consists in using the Ornstein-Uhlenbeck semi-group which yields by the Mehler's formula to a decoupling approach.
-The other approach uses the speed of convergence of conditional expectations which again yields to a decoupling argument.
-Although these methods are closely related, so far, they have been handled differently.
+Besov spaces (or fractional order Sobolev spaces) on the Wiener space were studied by various authors, see for example \cite{Watanabe:93}, \cite{Hirsch:99}, \st{\cite[Chapter 8.6]{Bogachev:10}, and \cite{Geiss:Toivola:14}}.
+In this section we relate our \st{definition of Besov spaces to the} classical Gaussian Besov spaces obtained by the real interpolation method.